Sentinal4D/cellshape/README.md

 ## Usage
 The following steps assume that one already has point cloud representations of cells or nuclei.
 If you need to generate point clouds from 3D binary masks please go to [`cellshape-helper`](https://github.com/Sentinal4D/cellshape-helper).

+We suggest testing our code on the `SamplePointCloudData.zip`.
+Please download this from [here](https://sandbox.zenodo.org/record/1080300#.YsX7f3XMIaz) and unzip the contents into a directory of your choice.
+For example. unzip the contents to your `/Documents/` directory, ie. the data is now in the path `/home/user/Documents/SamplePointCloudDataset/cellshapeSamplePointCloudDataset/`.

 The training procedure follows two steps:
 1. Training the dynamic graph convolutional foldingnet (DFN) autoencoder to automatically learn shape features.
 2. Adding the clustering layer to refine shape features and learn shape classes simultaneously.